AlphaKeks/how2nvim/README.md

 give that document a read to truly know what you're getting yourself into, and whether you like the idea of it.

-I should also mention that this is heavily Linux biased, as I myself use Linux, but everything I talk about should work on MacOS and Windows as well.
-Windows might require extra steps for certain things to work properly, but I will do my best to mention those explicitly and link to helpful resources; just know that you might have to put in a little bit more effort if you are using Windows.
-WSL counts as "Linux" here for the most part, except for some quirks with things like the system clipboard, but we will get to those.

 ## Goals

 - Teach you about vim's philosophy and the mindset you need to become effective